This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 View On Amazon

-- Versatile enough for binding and fabric trimming
+- Precise binding and border trimming

 Choosing Fabric Scissors